• Skip to primary navigation

 5 from 1 vote

-Orange simple syrup adds a citrusy sweet touch to any drink, baked goods or even frosting!
-Plus it only requires three ingredients.
+2-ingredient orange simple syrup adds a citrusy sweet touch to any drink, baked goods or even frosting!
+Plus it only requires 10 minutes.
+It is the perfect fresh splash to take your drink hour and desserts to the next level…

 Course: Mocktails